cryptum-official/cryptum-sdk/docs/staking/celo.md

 # Staking on Celo blockchain

-To stake CELO basically you have to follow these steps below:
+To stake CELO you have to follow these steps below:

 - Register your account if it isn't registered yet
 - Lock tokens